-The Council's actual borrowing totals £376.2m, of which £366.2m is long-term and £10m is short-term.
-This external borrowing is from the Public Works Loan Board (PWLB) £208.3m, Welsh Government repayable funding £82.4m, £85.5m from market loans and other sources.
+The Council's actual borrowing totals £283.9m, of which £273.4m is long-term and £10.5m is short-term.
+This external borrowing is from the Public Works Loan Board (PWLB) £197.9m, £86m from market loans and other sources.
 These borrowing figures do not match the Balance Sheet as the figures in the Statement of Accounts include the adjustment for fair value, as required by the Code of Practice.

-The Council is required to prepare a Treasury Management Strategy and a Capital Strategy for the forthcoming year, and these were approved by full Council on 9th March 2022 for the 2022/23 financial year.
+The Council is required to prepare a Treasury Management Strategy and a Capital Strategy for the forthcoming year, and these were approved by full Council on 29th March 2023 for the 2023/24 financial year.
 The Council's Treasury Management Practices allow the Council to raise funds from a variety of sources, including the PWLB and the money market.
-The Section 151 Officer is authorised to take the most appropriate form of borrowing from approved sources within the overall borrowing limits set by Council.
+The Section 151 Officer is authorised

-11. Pensions Assets and Liabilities
+12. Pensions Assets and Liabilities